lesspass/lesspass/packages/lesspass-web-extension/docs/amo.md

 ## requirements

-To rebuild the web extension, you need node, yarn and md5sum to check the md5 sum of the files
+To rebuild the web extension, you need node, yarn and sha256sum to compare the files with the files in the extension.

 Tested with: